lblod/ember-rdfa-editor/README.md

 A plugin is an Ember addon providing a service that implements `execute` to handle changes in the editor and provides a component to display hints.

 #### Service interface
-The Ember Service must provide an `execute` property that updates the hints in the hints registry based on changes in the editor. `execute` might be an async function or a (restartable) [Ember Concurrency](http://ember-concurrency.com) task accepting the following parameters:
+The Ember Service must provide an `execute` property that updates the hints in the hints registry based on changes in the editor. `execute` might be an async function or a [Ember Concurrency](http://ember-concurrency.com) task accepting the following parameters:
 * `hrId` [string]: Unique identifier of the event in the hintsRegistry
 * `contexts` [Array]: RDFa contexts of the text snippets the event applies on
 * `hintsRegistry` [Object]: Registry of hints in the editor